ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The third element 'sign_key_parameters' indicates the parameters of the key used with the signature algorithm.
 Its structure depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define specific values for this parameter (REQ5).
 If no parameters of the key used with the signature algorithm are specified, 'sign_key_parameters' MUST be encoded as the CBOR simple value Null.

 The 'pub_key_enc' parameter MUST be present if the POST request included the 'pub_key_enc' parameter with value Null.
 If present, the 'pub_key_enc' parameter of the 2.01 (Created) response is a CBOR integer, indicating the encoding of public keys used in the group.
+Its acceptable values are taken from the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter (REQ6).

 The CDDL notation of the 'sign_info' and 'pub_key_enc' parameters formatted as in the response is given below.